 The lovely thing is that this can all change with any schedule that comes up.
 It’s wonderful how easily you can adapt things when you need to.

-Today’s giveaway is sponsored by Peace Hill Press.
+Today’s giveaway is sponsored by Peace Hill Press – this giveaway has ended.

 The Story of the World has been a favorite for millions of children for nearly 20 years.
 This four-volume series tells the story of the world’s civilizations from ancient times to the present day, as a clear, easy-to-follow story.
 From ancient Mesopotamia to the 21st century, your children will learn the legends, inventions, conflicts, and people of cultures all around the world.
 Parents can read the story aloud to younger children, or give it to older students for independent reading.